 9. Avoid helping friends who give nothing back

 Some people use their friends and never give anything back.
-Avoid these people and don’t let them take away your faith in others.
+Avoid these one-sided friendships and don’t let them take away your faith in others.

 You can still be their friend and be friendly toward them.
 But if they ask you for a favor, bring up with them that you feel that you give more than you get back.